mozilla/telemetry-streaming/README.md

 # telemetry-streaming
 Spark Streaming ETL jobs for Mozilla Telemetry

+This service currently contains jobs that aggregate error aggregate data on 5 minute intervals.
+It is responsible for generating the (internal only) `error_aggregates` and `experiment_error_aggregates` parquet tables at Mozilla.

+## Issue Tracking

+Please file bugs in the [Datasets: Error Aggregates](https://bugzilla.mozilla.org/enter_bug.cgi?product=Data%20Platform%20and%20Tools&component=Datasets%3A%20Error%20Aggregates) component.

 ## Development

 The recommended workflow for running tests is to use your favorite editor for editing